privacy-tech-lab/privacy-pioneer-web-crawler/README.md

   extraDetail varchar(255), cookie varchar(255), loc varchar(255));
 ```

-You can now exit the shell.
+You can now exit the MySQL shell.

 In the [rest-api](https://github.com/privacy-tech-lab/privacy-pioneer-web-crawler/tree/main/rest-api) folder, create a new file called `.env`, and save the following to that file: